What is Peercoin?

 A Beginner´s Guide to Buying, Selling, Using, and Mining Peercoin:

 An In-Depth Peercoin Guide by Americas Cardroom

 When the Bitcoin network launched in 2009, it was truly the first of its kind.
 Though cryptocurrencies had been talked about in the 80s and 90s, no one developed an advanced protocol until Satoshi Nakamoto.
 Since Bitcoin’s launch, however, there have been plenty of copycats and scams.

 To date, there over 1,300 cryptocurrencies available in the open market.
-The amount of cryptocurrencies for trade, coupled with the possibility of coin scams, can make it difficult for investors to choose which coin(s) they want to purchase.
+The number of cryptocurrencies for trade, coupled with the possibility of coin scams, can make it difficult for investors to choose which coin(s) they want to purchase with confidence.

 Some cryptocurrencies stand out because of their unique use on a blockchain platform.
 In these instances, coins have specific utilitarian value and can be used as tokens.
 Other coins have strong price appreciation to back them up.
 Finally, other coins have stability and history on their side.
 One coin in particular, Peercoin (PPC), has been a stable digital coin since it was introduced in August 2012.